mcmorre/mcmorre.github.io/index.md

 # The Dynamic Latent Variable Model

-# Particle tracking using Bayesian Convolutional Neural Networks
+# Particle tracking using Bayesian CNNs